 China regards Taiwan as a breakaway province which it has vowed to retake, by force if necessary.
 But Taiwan's leaders say it is clearly much more than a province, arguing that it is a sovereign state.

 It has its own constitution, democratically-elected leaders, and about 300,000 active troops in its armed forces.

-Given the huge divide between these two positions, most other countries seem happy to accept the current ambiguity, whereby Taiwan has most of the characteristics of an independent state, even if its legal status remains unclear.
+Given the huge divide between these two positions, most other countries seem happy to accept the current ambiguity, whereby Taiwan has virtually all of the characteristics of an independent state, even if its legal status remains unclear.

 How much of an issue is independence in Taiwan?

-Some Taiwanese worry their economy is now dependent on China.
-Others point out that closer business ties makes Chinese military action less likely, because of the cost to China's own economy.
+Some Taiwanese people worry their economy is now dependent on China.
+Others believe that closer business ties make Chinese military action less likely, because of the cost to China's own economy.

-A controversial trade agreement sparked the "Sunflower Movement" in 2014 where students and activists occupied Taiwan's parliament protesting against what they call China's growing influence over Taiwan.
+A controversial trade agreement sparked the "Sunflower Movement" in 2014, where students and activists occupied Taiwan's parliament protesting against what they called China's growing influence over Taiwan.